dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The augmenting type declares an `extends` clause, but one was already present.
 We don't allow overwriting an existing `extends`, but one can be filled in if it wasn't present originally.

-*   An augmenting extension declares an `on` clause.
-We don't allow filling this in for extensions, it must be on the original declaration.
-This restriction could be lifted later if we have a compelling use case, as there is no fundamental reason it cannot be allowed, although it would be a parse error today to have an extension with no `on` clause.

 *   The type parameters of the type augmentation do not match the original type's type parameters.
 This means there must be the same number of type